What is the minimum standard size overcurrent protective device required for a 120/208-volt, 3-phase feeder supplying a continuous load of 37.5 kVA?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the minimum standard size overcurrent protective device for a 120/208-volt, 3-phase feeder supplying a continuous load, it is important to apply the relevant load calculations and derating factors.
+To determine the minimum standard size overcurrent protective device for a 120/208-volt, 3-phase feeder supplying a continuous load of 37.5 kVA, it is essential to first calculate the continuous load in amperes and then apply the appropriate standards for overcurrent protection.

 Where:

-• ( P ) is the power in kVA.
+• ( P ) is the load in watts (or kVA converted to watts)

-• ( V ) is the voltage in volts.
+• ( V ) is the voltage (line-to-line for three-phase, which in this case is 208 volts)

 Subscribe